A paper on a seafloor survey of Greenland’s glacial fjords using our “LoggLaw CAM” system has been published in PLOS ONE.

 Key Findings

-- Recorded “backward swimming” by fish of the family Scorpaenidae — Video captured the rare behavior of these fish passively drifting backward by yielding to currents near the seafloor.
+- Recorded “backward swimming” by fish of the family Gobiidae — Video captured the rare behavior of these fish passively drifting backward while yielding to currents near the seafloor.

 - Acoustic presence of narwhals detected throughout the entire period — Synchronously recorded underwater sounds indicated that narwhals continuously visit the deep parts of the fjord during the summer.

-- Variations in particle flux synchronized with tides — Analysis using Digital Particle Image Velocimetry (DPIV) quantified that particle transport modulates on a cycle of approximately 12 hours.
+- Tidal-synchronized fluctuations in particle flux — Analysis using digital particle image velocimetry (DPIV) quantified that particle transport modulates on a cycle of approximately 12 hours.

 The Role of the LoggLaw CAM

-The "LoggLaw CAM" used in this survey is an underwater video logger equipped with red LED (wavelength ~660 nm) lighting to minimize the impact on deep-sea animals and hydrophone-synchronized recording.In this study, a model rated for depths of 500 m was used to record synchronized VGA (640×480 pixels, 30 fps) video and 96 kHz audio data for 10 minutes every 20 minutes.
+The “LoggLaw CAM” used in this study is an underwater video logger equipped with red LED (wavelength ~660 nm) lighting—which minimizes the impact on deep-sea animals—and hydrophone-synchronized audio recording.In this study, a model rated for depths of 500 m was used to simultaneously record 10-minute segments of VGA (640×480 pixels, 30 fps) video and 96 kHz audio data every 20 minutes.

-It is well known that trawl nets and sediment samplers, which have been used in conventional seabed ecological surveys, make it difficult to capture the behavior of highly mobile animals, and that the sampling process itself affects the animal community.
-Since LoggLaw CAM enables long-term continuous observation in a passive and non-invasive manner, this paper positions it as an “alternative methodology for ecological surveys in the deep glacial fjords.”
+It is well known that trawl nets and sediment samplers, which have been used in conventional seafloor ecological surveys, make it difficult to capture the behavior of highly mobile animals, and that the sampling process itself affects animal communities.Because LoggLaw CAM enables long-term continuous observation in a passive and non-invasive manner, this paper positions it as an “alternative methodology for ecological surveys in the deep glacial fjords.”

 Significance and Future Developments

-Moving forward, we will continue to develop and provide solutions for acquiring video, acoustic, and behavioral data tailored to polar, deep-sea, and coastal environments.
-By collaborating with research institutions both domestically and internationally, we aim to contribute to the understanding and conservation of marine ecosystems.
+We will continue to develop and provide solutions for acquiring video, acoustic, and behavioral data tailored to polar, deep-sea, and coastal environments, and we will contribute to the understanding and conservation of marine ecosystems in collaboration with research institutions both in Japan and abroad.

 Co-authors

-- Evgeny A. Podolskiy (Hokkaido University, Center for Arctic Research) — Lead Author and Corresponding Author
+- Evgeny A. Podolskiy (Hokkaido University, Arctic Research Center) — Lead Author and Corresponding Author

 - Monica Ogawa (Center for Arctic Research, Hokkaido University / National Institute of Polar Research)

-- Kohei Hasegawa (Hokkaido University, Graduate School of Fisheries Science)
+- Kohei Hasegawa (Hokkaido University, Graduate School of Fisheries Sciences)

-- Makoto Tomiyasu (Hokkaido University, Graduate School of Fisheries Science)
+- Makoto Tomiyasu (Hokkaido University, Graduate School of Fisheries Sciences)

-- Shin Sugiyama (Hokkaido University, Institute of Low Temperature Science)
+- Shin Sugiyama (Institute of Low Temperature Science, Hokkaido University)

 - Yoko Mitani (Kyoto University, Center for Wildlife Research)